-As per the mandate of Article 39-A of the Constitution of India, to secure that the operation of legal system promotes justice, on the basis of equal opportunity, and in particular to provide free legal aid, by suitable legislation or schemes or in any other way, to ensure that opportunity for securing justice are not denied to any citizen by reason of economic or other disability, the sapling of Legal Services in the State of Punjab was sown through Notification dated 20.3.1991 in the name and style of Punjab State Legal Services Board, issued by the President of India in exercise of the powers conferred by Rule 3 of Punjab State Grant of Free Legal Services to the Poor Rules, 1990.
-Its Chairman was Governor of Punjab and Executive Chairman Judge, Punjab & Haryana High Court with the then Hon'ble Mr. Justice Harbans Singh Rai as its first Executive Chairman.
+As per the mandate of Article 39-A of the Constitution of India, to secure that the operation of legal system promotes justice, on the basis of equal opportunity, and in particular to provide free legal aid, by suitable legislation or schemes or in any other way, to ensure that opportunity for securing justice are not denied to any citizen by reason of economic or other disability, the sapling of Legal Services in the State of Punjab was sown through Notification dated 20.3.1991 in the name and style of Punjab State Legal Services Board.
+Its Chairman was Governor of Punjab and the then Hon'ble Mr. Justice Harbans Singh Rai as its first Executive Chairman.
 It had nine Ex-officio Members besides five Nominated Members.
 The Director, Legal Services, Punjab, was made Member Secretary of the Board.
 The basic work carried out by the said board was providing Free Legal Aid and holding Lok Adalats.

 This plant finally grew into tree on 04.10.1996 with the establishment of Legal Services Authority for the State of Punjab.
 Similarly, Vide Notification dated 18.11.1996, District Legal Services Authorities were constituted for every District in the State of Punjab, with District and Sessions Judge as its Chairman.
 Similarly, Vide Notification dated 11.12.1996, Sub-Divisional Legal Services Committees were constituted for every Sub-Division in the State of Punjab, with Senior Civil Judge operating in the Sub-Division as its Ex-Officio Chairman.
 Vide Notification dated 15.07.1998, all assets and liabilities of the Directorate, Legal Services, Punjab, were transferred to the Legal Services Authority for the State of Punjab.
 Consequent thereupon, the State Legal Services Authority Rules, 1996, came in existence.
 In the 6th All India Meet held at Kochi, Kerala on 17.02.2007 and 18.02.2007, it was resolved to appoint Full Time Secretary in all the District Legal Services Authorities in the State of Punjab.
 Consequent thereupon, the Punjab Council of Ministers Vide its Meeting dated 07.06.2012 sanctioned the independent posts of Secretaries, District Legal Services Authorities in the rank of Civil Judge (Senior Division) to look after the work of legal services in each District.